Back to Resources

 Amazon is currently experimenting with new ad formats on Rufus, their generative AI-powered expert shopping assistant.
 That strategy accompanies their recent tests of ads to the “Frequently Bought Together” Amazon product pages.
 By doing so, the online-selling giant is continuing to redefine what e-commerce advertising might look like in 2025.

 Now, Amazon is expanding its scope, turning its attention to AI-powered advertising.
-According to a changelog released by Amazon this week, sponsored ads will soon be featured for U.S. users of Rufus, Amazon’s AI shopping assistant, offering dynamic ad placements based on search queries and conversational context.
+According to a changelog released by Amazon, sponsored ads will soon be featured for U.S. users of Rufus, Amazon’s AI shopping assistant, offering dynamic ad placements based on search queries and conversational context.
 In some instances, Rufus may even generate additional copy to enhance the existing ad.

 This move parallels Microsoft’s integration of ads in its AI assistant, Copilot, across platforms like Bing and Windows.
 With the mounting costs of AI development, companies like Amazon are leveraging new ad formats to drive revenue and offset investment.